MoTechnicalities/Flux-Monism/quark_masses.md

 # 1. Overview

-Flux Monism interprets all fermions—leptons and quarks—as *topological excitation states* of a single primordial flux tube (the T(3,4) torus-knot vacuum defect).
+Flux Monism interprets all fermions—leptons and quarks—as *topological excitation states* of a single primordial flux tube (the T(3,4) torus-knot vacuum structure).

 Leptons correspond to *pure winding-number excitations*: